Diluted EPS

 Your company may intend to adjust the notional amount under the swap arrangement to hedge the share-based payment liability, the adjustment is not automatic and your company has the discretion to adjust its exposure.

-Since there is not really connection between the swap arrangement with your bank and the exercise of options to consider changes in the swap arrangement with your bank to be a consequential change to be a consequential change to profit or loss.
-In this scenerio, no numerator is necessary to EPIS.
+Since there is no automatic connection between the swap arrangement with your bank and the exercise of the options, changes in the swap arrangement are not a consequential change to profit or loss from the assumed exercise.
+In this scenario, no numerator adjustment to the EPIS is necessary.

 Generally, ordinary shares issued to acquire a business impact only Basic EPS.
 Contingent consideration settleable in ordinary shares will, however, have an impact on Diluted EPS since they are POSs.